Pilipinx residents mingling at the LLC Welcome Reception

-- Pilipinx LLC Signature Event (SPROM): All Pilipinx residents are invited to a prom-like dance hosted by the LLC in collaboration with the student club organization Samahang Pilipino (SP), hence the name Sprom.
+- Pilipinx LLC Signature Event (SPROM): All Pilipinx residents are invited to a prom-like dance hosted by the LLC in collaboration with the student club organization the Mabuhay Collective.
 The night will be filled with food, music, and lots of dancing.

 GE Cluster for Freshmen

 As a first-year student in this LLC, you may want to enroll in Cluster 20: Race and Indigeneity in the US.
 Being part of the Cluster will allow you to bring your experiences from your LLC into the classroom.
 Cluster 20 looks at social and cultural themes that shape contemporary American life, explores the role of race in society today and the ways in which racial stereotypes are produced and challenged in popular culture.
 You’ll engage in active dialogue and debate to become culturally fluent in the new multiethnic complexities that have displaced the outdated black-white paradigm of U.S. race relations.
 Your summer New Student Advisor can work with you to get you enrolled in Cluster 20.